oscarlai1998/tp/docs/DeveloperGuide.md

 <!--@@author xseh-->

 ## **Developer Guide Usage** ##
-This developer guide is made for developers who wish to understand and/or develop **iGraduate** further.
-This guide includes the setup steps, design, implementation, logging, testing, product scope, and other sections to give developers a better understanding of the application.
+This developer guide is made for developers who wish to further understand and/or develop **iGraduate**.
+This guide includes the setup instructions, design, implementation, logging, testing, product scope, and other sections to give developers a better understanding of the application.

 <!--@@author kewenlok-->